TLChilton/mailspring-bushido/README.md

-**Note:** because this is just a personal project, I can't assure that the theme will work in Windows or macOS.
+**Note:** because this is just a personal project, I can't guarantee that the theme will work on Windows or macOS.
 You are free to make a pull request for these Operating Systems, though.

 # Idido